 - Increase enrollment of diverse domestic students in university degree programs

-If you are interested in apply for the Research Experience for Teachers (RET), Young Scholars, or Middle School programs please complete the FREEDM 2017 Application.
+If you are interested in applying for the Research Experience for Teachers (RET), Young Scholars, or Middle School programs please complete the FREEDM 2018 Application.